francisbrito/react-native-classroom-photos-app/README.md

-# react-native-classroom-photos-app
+# Classroom Photos App
-An app for the lazy bones of the classroom who prefer taking pictures than taking notes.
+> An app for the lazy bones of the classroom who prefer taking pictures than taking notes.

+## Setup
+Pending.

+## Building
+Pending.

+## Deploying
+Pending.